 Bachelor of Arts - Criminal Justice

 The courses below are recommendations for your first year and can be taken in any sequence to suit your interests and/or schedule.
-For course descriptions, please follow this link to Interactive Course Search.
+For course descriptions, please follow this link to the Academic Calendar.

 In your first year, you should register in the following courses: